-Quincy Senior High School provides student services consisting of counselors, psychologists, social workers, speech and language therapists, a school nurse, and special education teachers.
+Quincy Senior High School provides student services consisting of counselors, psychologists, social workers, speech and language therapists, a school nurse, deans, and special education teachers.
 Each student is assigned a counselor upon entering high school.

-A comprehensive testing program is in place to assist students in understanding their aptitudes, interests, and special abilities and assisting with development of a career pathway.
-Major test dates are provided in the school's calendar/handbook.
-Counselors are available to interpret test results to students and parents as requested.
 Psychologists and social workers provide services to students and/or their families and serve as a liaison between school and community agencies.
 A speech and language therapist and school nurse are available to provide appropriate services to students.